tillbiskup/aspecd/docs/roadmap.rst

   * (Arbitrary) lines in plot, *e.g.* to compare peak positions

     Need to decide whether this goes into plotter properties or gets handled as proper annotations; probably the former, but a good starting point to think about the latter.
+  * If figure is plotted twice using automatically generated filenames, use different filenames (e.g. increment number).

 * Processing